egison/egison-ruby/README.md

 ## The Gem for Egison Pattern Matching

 Egison is the pattern-matching oriented pure functional programming langauge.
-Egison is the world's first programming language that can pattern-match against sets.
+Egison is the world's first programming language that can represent non-linear pattern-match against unfree data types such as sets.
 This is the repository of the Ruby library to access Egison pattern-matching from Ruby.

 For more information about Egison, visit [Egison web site](http://www.egison.org).